CorazzaAlexandre/Microbubble_detection/README.md

 ### ACADEMIC REFERENCES TO BE CITED

-Details of the code in the article by Alexandre Corazza, Pauline Muleki-Seya, Adrian Basarab and Barbara Nicolas.
+Details of the code in the article by Alexandre Corazza, Pauline Muleki-Seya, Adrian Basarab and Barbara Nicolas, Microbubble identification based on decision theory for ultrasound localization microscopy, OJ-UFFC 2023

 ### How to use it ?